Multiple Fatalities Reported After Explosion On Metro In St. Petersburg, Russia

-There have been multiple fatalities and injuries after an explosion on the underground subway system in the Russian city of St. Petersburg, state officials told local media.
+There have been multiple fatalities and injuries after an explosion on the underground subway system in the Russian city of St. Petersburg.

 Andrei Kibitov, spokesman for the St. Petersburg governor, told Russian television that at least 10 people had been killed and about 50 people were injured in the subway explosion, the Associated Press reported.
 However, later on the National Anti-Terrorism Committee released a statement to state-run Interfax agency saying nine people were killed and more than 20 people are injured.
 BuzzFeed News couldn't verify those numbers and they are likely to change.